 - The only replacement part is the low cost hose or tube which can quickly be replaced in-situ

-Working closely with our customers, we demonstrate how our pumps ensure accurate metering, transfer and filling, to deliver significant process efficiencies with extremely low maintenance and low whole life cost.
+Watson-Marlow work closely with their customers to demonstrate how pumps ensure accurate metering, transfer and filling, to deliver significant process efficiencies with extremely low maintenance and low whole life cost.